bwassink/ToDoApp/plan.md

-1. Create boxes we need in the design
+1. Create boxes we need in the design DONE
-2. Create the Banner
+2. Create the Banner DONE
-3. Create the header
+3. Create the header DONE
-4. Create the input to add to list
+4. Create the input to add to list DONE
 5. Create the list of items to be done
 6. Set up our database (firebase)
 7. Create the ability to save data to DB